 - And lastly the Flowerpot floor lamp

-You can thus decorate many rooms in your home with the Flowerpot table lamps.
-E.g. you can hang the small VP1 pendants in the kitchen window, alternatively several of them side by side, as the small size looks great this way.
-The slightly larger VP2 can be hung above the counter-top, or for example, one or two above the dining table.
-You can of course also use the Flowerpot lamps for decoration in the living room – the small ones in a nook or over the side table, or for example, the VP2 above the coffee table.
+These vivid and colourful yet stylish and aesthetically pleasing lamps can be rather decorative in your home.
+You can hang the small VP1 pendants in the kitchen window, several of them side by side and achieve an amazing, cosy look.
+The slightly larger VP2 can be hung above the counter-top or maybe above the dining table.
+You can use the Flowerpot lamps in the living room as well, with the small ones in a nook or over the side of the table.

-The table lamps can spread colours, liveliness and light in many different places in the home.
-The smallest size, VP3, is an obvious choice as a bedside lamp.
-It is designed with a completely vertical rod on a small, hemispherical base, and the light therefore shines straight down.
-The slightly larger VP4 can be used as a desk lamp or on a table in the corner of the living room.
-This variant has a stand of two thin metal rods which forms a circle as a base for the lamp.
+The table lamp can spread colours, liveliness and light in many different places in the home.
+The smallest of them, VP3, is an obvious choice as a bedside lamp.
+Designed with a completely vertical rod on a small hemispherical base, the light shines straight down.
+Slightly larger VP4 can be used as a desk lamp or on a table in the corner of the living room.
+This variant has a stand of two thin metal rods which form the circular base of the lamp.

 Verner Panton has made sure that you always will be able to get a Flowerpot table lamp that suits your home.
 Choose between: